 What do other marketers believe the digital marketing trends of 2017 will be?

 In The 14 top rated digital marketing techniques for 2017 according to Smart Insights readers, Chaffey asked Smart Insights readers to give their opinion on the most important trends, so you can see the popularity of each trend.
 The question was: “Select one marketing activity that you think will give your business the biggest incremental uplift in leads and sales in 2017 (or your clients if you work for an agency or as a consultant).”

-About 2350 marketers from around the world responded, so the graph below will give you a good indication whether the trends listed above are also considered digital marketing trends that will boost sales and leads by others in the field.
+About 2350 marketers from around the world responded.
+Consequently, the graph below offers a good indication of whether the trends listed above are also considered digital marketing trends by others in the field.
 These trends are not necessarily the most important channel by volume of leads or sales; rather, it is the tactic that will give the biggest increase in the year ahead.
 As a result, it shows what is becoming more important.

-As you can tell, marketers are divided about the usefulness of IoT, as Smith indicated, and the wearables result shows that most people believe the outcome of the wearables discussion leans more towards Smith’s opinion.
+As you can tell, marketers are divided about the usefulness of IoT, as Smith indicated.
+The wearables result shows that most people believe the outcome of the wearables discussion leans more towards Smith’s opinion.

 Content marketing and big data are highly popular, which matches the list above.
-Conversion rate optimization is not as popular as Aggarwa makes it seem, yet it is certainly a trend to keep an eye on.
+CRO is not as popular as Aggarwa makes it seem.
+Still, it is certainly a trend to keep an eye on.